Photon proliferation from multi-body dark matter annihilation: Bounds on ultralight DM couplings

 The bound of $\lambda$ also depends on $g_{a\gamma\gamma}$, but the factor of $2/(N-1)$ makes the dependence rather insensitive at large $N$.
 Given this, we substitute the bound of $g_{a\gamma\gamma}$ from Eq.~\eqref{gaaa_bound} into Eq.~\eqref{eq:lamdaeff_bound}.
 It turns out that the bound of $\lambda$ is not sensitive to the precise value of $N$, as the right-hand side changes slowly with $N$.
 For $10^{-15}~{\rm eV}\lesssim m_{\rm dm}\lesssim10^{-6}~{\rm eV}$, the upper limit of $\lambda$ varies from $\mO(10^{-76})$ to $\mO(10^{-40})$, which is much stronger than from CMB anisotropies~\cite{Cembranos:2018ulm}.
 It is worth mentioning that the strongest constraint on $\lambda$ is derived at $N=\mathcal{O}(100)$, and the bound derived at $N=7$ is weaker by 1 (5) order(s) of magnitude at $m_{\rm dm}=10^{-6}~(10^{-15})$~eV.

-\textit{\textbf{DM-electron coupling.}} For pseudoscalar DM, the generic coupling to electrons can be described by shift-symmetric interaction $-m_e e^{2ia/f}\bar e_R e_L+\rm h.c.$, where $m_e$ is the electron mass and $f$ corresponds to some symmetry breaking scale.
+In the presence of interaction between pseudoscalar DM and electrons, the generic coupling can be described by shift-symmetric interaction $-m_e e^{2ia/f}\bar e_R e_L+\rm h.c.$, where $m_e$ is the electron mass and $f$ corresponds to some symmetry breaking scale.
 Up to $\mathcal{O}(a^2/f^2)$, the low-energy effective Lagrangian reads

 Usually, only the first term is considered in constraints of light particles coupling to electrons.
 However, the second term is necessary to ensure the mass stability of the ultralight DM particle under self-energy corrections~\cite{Bauer:2023czj}.
 At one-loop level, \Eq{eq:DM-e_lag} induces an effective quartic coupling for DM self-interaction,